WRF Physics¶

 Additional options specific for use with YSU:

-topo_wind : =1 - topographic correction for surface winds to represent extra drag from sub-grid topography and enhanced flow at hill tops (Jimenez and Dudhia, 2012); =2 - a simpler terrain variance-related correction
+topo_wind : =1 - applies a topographic correction to surface winds.
+The correction accounts for increased drag due to sub-grid topography and enhanced flow at hill tops (Jimenez and Dudhia, 2012); =2 - a simpler terrain variance-related correction

-ysu_topdown_pblmix=1 : option for top-down mixing driven by radiative cooling (Wilson and Fovell, 2018)
+ysu_topdown_pblmix=1 : applies top-down mixing driven by radiative cooling (Wilson and Fovell, 2018)

 Mellor-Yamada-Janjic (MYJ)¶